 8. The Barbizon Hotel, 140 East 63rd Street

-The Barizon was built in 1928 by the president of the Lex Ave & 63rd Street Corporation and founder of the Allerton Hotel chain, William H. Silk.
+The Barbizon was built in 1928 by the president of the Lex Ave & 63rd Street Corporation and founder of the Allerton Hotel chain, William H. Silk.
 Silk wanted this new 23-story hotel to appeal to women pursuing careers in the arts.
 In attempting to do so, the hotel was named after a small village near the Fontainebleau forest in France that famous painters such as Théodore Rousseau, Jean-Baptiste Corot, and Jean-François Millet called home.
 New York City’s Barbizon contained a special studio, and rehearsal and concert spaces to help foster the talents of residents, which included Grace Kelly, Sylvia Plath and Joan Crawford.
+In 2005, The Barbizon was converted into an apartment building called Barbizon 63.
+The building was designated as a historic landmark in 2012.

 7. The Puck Building, 295 Lafayette Street